MichaelPHartmann/MichaelPHartmann/README.md

 ### What am I currently working on?
 ---

-I am currently working on expanding and extending my machine learning theory and knowledge by implementing various algorithms from scratch in Python.
+I'm currently working as a Solutions Engineer in the Ad Optimization space.

-I'm also currently looking for career opportunities in the areas of finance, business analysis, data analysis, and backend programming.
+I usually have a couple personal projects that I come back to once in a while.
+These include FinMesh, my Python library that acts as an abstration layer for various financial data APIs, and challenges like implementing machine learning algorithms in plain Python.

 ### How can you contact me?